jillerhaus/KaggleG2Net/Readme.md

 * `RandomDataset.ipynb`: creates a random sampling of raw noise files, that are available under `/root(of repo)/input/ggwp/output/<name of detector>/`.
 The file expects noise samples sampled at 4kHz from each of the detectors in the subdirectories [`/H1/`,`/L1/`,`/V1/`].
 It looks for matching files and will only include them if the same time-slot is found for all three detectors.

-* `tfrec_from_prefilter.ipynb`: is intended as a pipeline for creating `tfrec` files with the pretrained filter if that proves to be advantageous, but currently is used to analyze different pre-trained versions of the filter on different datasets
+* `analyze_filter.ipynb`: in this notebook, the filter is applied to different datasets and the results are visualized.

 * `tfrecfromh5.ipynb`: this notebook is used to create `tfrec` files from synthetic datasets created using a version of the data generation code introduced in [this paper](https://arxiv.org/pdf/1904.08693.pdf), which allows for generating data of the Virgo detector in addition to the two LIGO detectors.
 It also includes some smaller changes and improvements.